-From nap pods and subsidized massages, to a non-descript office filled with cubicles, you might be surprised to know that while some swanky perks are just an incentive to be more productive, there are actually some convenient office perks that your employers are required by law to provide.
-In this article, we differentiate what your employer can or can’t do under the provided labor laws in the United States.
+From nap pods and subsidized massages to a non-descript office filled with cubicles, you might be surprised to know that while some swanky perks are just an incentive to be more productive, there are some convenient office perks that your employers are required by law to provide.
+In this article, we differentiate what your employer can or can’t do under the provided labor laws in the United States as per work perks.

 Should they?
 It’s not legally required, but they should.

 By law, an employer should provide you with either a salary or wages, health insurance (only if they have 50 or more employees), FICA contributions, medical and vacation leave, and several types of insurance.
 Beyond those basic benefits, though, providing more benefits (there are the “competitive benefits” advertised in job postings) is the employer’s prerogative.

 That means the Department of Labor won’t put your employer in handcuffs simply because your health insurance doesn’t cover massages and yoga classes.
 If you work full-time in a company with 50 or more employees, you are entitled to company-sponsored health insurance, but there isn’t a specific policy of how covered you and your dependents should be.

 However, in this day and age, cost-cutting by providing the basic benefits isn’t going to cut it anymore.
 Gone are the days when companies can pick from a large pool of applicants fighting for a position; nowadays, employees have more freedom to choose whether or not they want to work for a company, and a basic benefits package isn’t going to look very enticing on the job market.

 You’d be surprised how the option of flexible work options, casual Fridays, more vacation and sick days allowance than legally required, and free meals every month can help a company reel in better, more loyal employees.